 Already sent in your forms?

-Download this 'preparing for police selection' booklet if you've already completed your recruitment registration form.
-This booklet contains tips and suggestions to help you prepare for your initial testing day, right through to reaching Royal New Zealand Police College.
+Download this 'preparing for police selection' booklet, if you've already completed your recruit application.
+This booklet contains tips and suggestions to help you prepare for your Assessment day, right through to reaching Royal New Zealand Police College.

 START STRAIGHT AWAY